Global Education Concentration

 - assist in organizing one on-campus cultural event and submit a written reflection.

-Examples include: films, museum visits, speakers, performances, workshops, summer courses, festivals
+Examples include: films, museum visits, speakers, performances, workshops, festivals

-- complete 16 hours of community service with a cultural/global focus per academic year, in addition to our Solebury School requirement.
+- complete 16 hours of community service with a cultural/global focus per academic year, in addition to our Solebury School requirement, and submit a written reflection.
 This requirement can be completed as part of a travel immersion experience, if approved by the Global Education Committee.

 Travel Immersion ExperienceStudents must ...